DumbassAU/ohiorizzAPI/README.md

 ## Assets

-Mira API provides a simple, but expandable asset system.
+ohio rizz API provides a simple, but expandable asset system.
 The core of the system is the `LoadableAsset<T>` class.
 This is a generic abstract class that provides a pattern for loading assets.

-Mira API comes with two asset loaders:
+ohio rizz API comes with two asset loaders:
 1. `LoadableBundleAsset<T>`: This is used for loading assets from AssetBundles.
 2. `LoadableResourceAsset`: This is used for loading **only sprites** from the Embedded Resources within a mod.